 I hope this info gives you great ideas on how to night wean your toddler.
 Within a few weeks, your toddler should sleep through the night (hallelujah!).

 The most important part of night weaning is keeping your cool so you can support your little one through this difficult transition.
-A great resource for this is the Mindful Mamas and Connected Kids toolkit!
-Make sure you grab your copy to learn Mama Mantras to keep calm even in stressful situations, as well as the 6 step Tantrum Tamer method to help your baby through her own hard emotions.
-Make sure to sign up for your copy before starting with night weaning!
+A great resource for this is the Night Weaning Action Pack.
+Make sure you grab your copy to get an easy printable list of prompts, a progress tracker, and more.

 If you have any more questions or problems with night weaning, be sure to let me know in the comments.
 Happy Parenting!